gfaden/quadruped/README.md

 ## Running on MacOS or Linux

-Power on the quadrupod robot and join the WiFI SSID:
+Power on the quadruped robot and join the WiFI SSID:
-  `Freenove Quadrupod Robot`
+  `Freenove quadruped Robot`

 Run the following to start the Web Server: